Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: BIAS REDUCED LINEARIZATION

-In certain cases, further computational efficiency can be achieved by computing the adjustment matrices after absorbing the within-cluster fixed effects $\bm{T}$ (but not the between-cluster fixed effects $\bm{S}$).
-Specifically, if the weights used for WLS estimation are the inverses of the working covariance model, so that $\bm{W}_i = \bs\Phi_i^{-1}$ for $i = 1,...,m$, then the adjustment matrices can be calculated without accounting for the within-cluster fixed effects.
-This result is formalized in the following theorem.
+In certain circumstances, further computational efficiency can be achieved by computing the adjustment matrices after absorbing the within-cluster fixed effects \(\mathbf{T}\) (but not the between-cluster fixed effects \(\mathbf{S}\)).
+Specifically, for ordinary (unweighted) least squares estimation with an identity working model \((\boldsymbol\Phi = \mathbf{I})\), the adjustment matrices can be calculated without accounting for the within-cluster fixed effects, as This result is formalized in the following theorem.\footnote{In a previous version of the paper, Theorem \ref{thm:absorb} made a more general claim about the equivalence of the adjustment matrices calculated with or without accounting for the within-cluster fixed effects.
+The previous statement of the theorem asserted that the equivalence holds for weighted least squares so long as the weights are inverse of the working model, \(\mathbf{W}_i = \boldsymbol\Phi^{-1}\) for \(i = 1,..,m\).
+However, the claimed equivalence does not hold generally.
+The proof of the previous statement of Theorem \ref{thm:absorb} relied on a Woodbury identity for generalized inverses that does not hold for \(\mathbf{B}_i\) because necessary rank conditions are not satisfied.}